feathr-ai/feathr/docs/concepts/feathr-udfs.md

 1. A self-contained UDF function
 2. Calling that function in `preprocessing` parameter.

-### What happened behind the scene and what is the limitation?
+### What happens behind the scenes and what are the limitations?

-What's happening behind the scene is, Feathr will copy the function (`add_new_dropoff_and_fare_amount_column` in this case) and execute the function in the corresponding Spark cluster.
+What happens behind the scenes is that Feathr will copy the function (`add_new_dropoff_and_fare_amount_column` in this case) and execute it in the corresponding Spark cluster.

 The execution order will be:

-1. Read from source
+1. Read from the source
-2. Execute UDF and produce new tables
+2. Execute the UDF and produce new tables
-3. The new tables is used to define features
+3. Use the new tables to define features

 There are several limitations:

 1. The functions should be "self-contained".
 I.e. If you use any python module or Spark function, you should import the python module in the UDF function body.
 Although Feathr already imports all the [Spark SQL built-in functions](https://spark.apache.org/docs/latest/api/sql/index.html) in `pyspark.sql.functions` namespace, it is always a best practice to import the modules in the UDF body.
-They might be other python modules you use, for example `time`, regex, etc., or Spark SQL functions, such as the `from pyspark.sql.functions import dayofweek` line in the example below.
+They might be other python modules such as `time`, regex, etc., or Spark SQL functions, such as the `from pyspark.sql.functions import dayofweek` line in the example below.
-2. The function should accept only one Spark Dataframe as input, and return one Spark Dataframe as the result.
+2. The function should accept only one Spark Dataframe as input and return one Spark Dataframe as the result.
 Multiple DataFrames are not supported.
-There's no limitation on names, and by convention it is usually called `df`, but you can use any name you want.
+There are no limitations on names, and by convention, it is usually called `df`, but you can use any name you want.
-3. The "contract" between users and Feathr here is - as long as you give the UDF a dataframe as an input and the output is a dataframe, then Feathr will accept and run this UDF function.
+3. The "contract" between users and Feathr here is that as long as you give the UDF a dataframe as an input and the output is a dataframe, Feathr will accept and run this UDF function.
-4. For all the feature definitions, you should use the output of the UDF as the new column name (if you have changed the name of the columns).
-For example, you have the following code, then you won't be able to use `fare_amount_cents` in your feature definition, since it is not in the output dataframe of this UDF because it's dropped from the result dataframe.
+4. When defining features, you should use the output of the UDF as the new column name (if you have changed the column names).
+For example, if you have the following code, then you won't be able to use `fare_amount_cents` in your feature definition since it is not in the output dataframe of this UDF.
+It is dropped from the result dataframe.
 However, you will be able to use `f_day_of_week` in your feature definition, since it is a column that is created in the result dataframe..

 ```python
 def add_new_dropoff_and_fare_amount_column(df: DataFrame):